rakki194/yipyap/docs/linting.md

 }
 ```

 This error occurs when trying to pass properties to a function that aren't defined in its type signature.
-To avoid this:

-1. Always define the complete interface before implementing features
-2. Update types in the following order:
-   - Base interfaces/types (e.g., `NotificationItem`)
-   - Component props (e.g., `NotificationProps`)
-   - Context interfaces (e.g., `AppContext`)
-   - Implementation code

-3. When adding new properties:
-   - Make them optional (`?`) if they're not required
-   - Update all related interfaces consistently
-   - Add appropriate JSDoc comments explaining the property
-   - Consider the impact on existing code

-4. For notification-specific changes:
-   - Update `NotificationItem` in `NotificationContainer.tsx`
-   - Update `NotificationProps` in `Notification.tsx`
-   - Update the app context interface in `app.tsx`
-   - Update any related test files
+To avoid this, it's important to follow a structured approach to type definitions and updates.

+The first step is to always define the complete interface before implementing any features.
+This ensures type safety from the start and prevents issues down the line.
+When updating types, follow a specific order starting with base interfaces and types like `NotificationItem`, then moving to component props such as `NotificationProps`, followed by context interfaces like `AppContext`, and finally the implementation code itself.

+When adding new properties to existing types, several considerations must be taken into account.
+Properties should be made optional using the `?` modifier if they aren't strictly required.
+All related interfaces need to be updated consistently to maintain type safety across the codebase.
+Appropriate JSDoc comments should be added to explain the purpose and usage of the property.
+It's also important to carefully consider the impact on existing code that may be affected by the changes.

+For notification-specific changes in particular, updates need to be made systematically across several files.
+This includes updating the `NotificationItem` interface in `NotificationContainer.tsx`, the `NotificationProps` interface in `Notification.tsx`, the app context interface in `app.tsx`, and any related test files to ensure complete test coverage of the new functionality.

 Example of proper type propagation: